What classes should I sign up for?

 I might be moving before the diploma gets here.
 What do I do?

 Log into UDSIS and change your diploma address as soon as you identify someone to receive it.
 Diplomas can only be sent to an address in the United States.
 If you know you will be out of the country, we suggest having your diploma sent to a trusted friend or family member within the United States.

 How do I declare my concentration/specialization?

-You do not need to officially declare your concentration until graduation; although we suggest you meet with Andrea Hartman to be sure you are on the right track to earn the concentration you want.
-See the concentrations page for more details.
+You do not need to officially declare your major or concentration until graduation, although we suggest you meet with your advisor to be sure that you are on the right track to earn the major or concentration that you want.
+See the Major/Concentration page for more details.

 Do I have to have a concentration/specialization?